 Power laws in the wild

-A lot do a little and a little do a lot – and a reminder that averages can be meaningless.
+A lot do a little and a little do a lot – and a reminder that averages are often meaningless.

 OnlyFans pays out $7 billion to its content creators, but the split is far from even.
-The top 1% of accounts make 33% of all the money and the top 10% of accounts make 73% of all the money.
+The top 1% of accounts make 33% of all the money and the top 10% of accounts make 73%.

 1% of Reddit communities start 74% of all conflicts.
-In other words, most people are nice and friendly.
+As Ethan Decker puts it, “most people, most of the time, are mostly good.”
 It’s also a reminder that opinions on social media don’t reflect the general population.

 Only 2% of Spotify artists earn more than $1k a year.